sul-dlss-deprecated/rialto-etl/README.md

 ### Load

-TBD
+Run `exe/load` to run a named extractor and print output to STDOUT:

+    $ exe/load call Sparql -i whatever.sparql
+    ...

 ## Configuration

-Rialto::Etl uses the [config gem](https://github.com/railsconfig/config) to manage configuration, allowing for flexible variation of configs between environments and hosts.
+RIALTO-ETL uses the [config gem](https://github.com/railsconfig/config) to manage configuration, allowing for flexible variation of configs between environments and hosts.
 By default, the gem assumes it is running in the `'production'` environment and will look for its configurations per the [config gem documentation](https://github.com/railsconfig/config#accessing-the-settings-object).
 To explicitly set the environment to `test` or `development`, set an environment variable named `ENV`.

 ## Help